Update: 3 p.m. October 1: Timothy Ray Brown has died of leukemia, his partner Tim announced Tuesday on Facebook. He was 54.

 The treatment was first used in 2007 with a man originally called the “Berlin patient” and later identified as Timothy Ray Brown, who had leukemia.
 Doctors suggested a stem cell transplant to cure the cancer.
 The idea is that the transplant would replace cells damaged by disease, infection, or chemotherapy with healthy cells from a donor, essentially allowing patients to rebuild their immune systems.

 Before having a transplant, however, patients often need to receive chemotherapy or radiation to kill the existing cells.
 They’re also given drugs to suppress their immune system, so it does not attack the new cells.
 This can be very a difficult treatment especially for people who, like Brown, are already quite sick.
-He suffered many side effects from the treatment and was even put into a medically induced coma at one point.
+He experienced many side effects from the treatment and was even put into a medically induced coma at one point.

 What makes Brown’s treatment unique was that doctors used transplanted material from a donor known to have a genetic resistance to HIV in hopes that when his immune system was rebuilt with the new cells, it could fight off the virus.
 The resistance is the result of a genetic mutation called CCR5-delta 32, which occurs in small pockets of people throughout Europe and Asia.
 HIV attacks white blood cells, and most types of the virus are thought to attach to these cells through the CCR5 receptor.
 The mutation changes this receptor in such a way that it blocks HIV.